 Our facilitators are Indigenous People who have first-hand knowledge of the communities and are entrepreneurial people having their own businesses and having worked for large corporations.
 They have been facilitating Indigenous awareness training for over 60 years combined.
 (See also: 9 Considerations for Choosing an Indigenous Cultural Competency Trainer.)

 5. Indigenous speakers and resource people who can share experiences and perspectives.

-Bob Joseph is an Aboriginal person, or more specifically a status Indian, and is a member of the Gwa-wa-aineuk Nation.
+Bob Joseph is an Indigenous person, or more specifically a status Indian, and is a member of the Gwawaenuk Nation.
 He is an initiated member of the Hamatsa Society and the son of a hereditary chief who will one day in accordance with strict cultural laws become a hereditary chief.
+Bob is a certified Master Trainer, with over 20 years experience.

-Flavio Caron is the son of an Ojibway mother and Italian-Canadian father, Flavio has grown up in two worlds, and is thankful for what they both bring to his perspectives on life, business and happiness.
+Flavio Caron is the son of an Ojibway mother and Italian-Canadian father, Flavio has grown up in two worlds, and is thankful for what they both bring to his perspectives on life, business and happiness, and has been delivering training for 20 years.

 6. An environment where participants can ask sensitive questions and explore differing perspectives.